AltspaceVR/mre-blackjack/README.md

 ## Acknowledgments

-* Eric Anderson and Soren Hannibel Soren Hannibal Nielsen for guidence
+* Eric Anderson and Soren Hannibel Soren Hannibal Nielsen for guidance
 * Lingyi Qu for advice
 * Big thanks to Kedoska and his engine-blackjack npm